The Canadian Lived Experience Leadership Network Steering Committee members are responsible for:

 Debbie’s strength for this work came from her own lived experiences.
 There is no better motivator then frustration and anger.
 Debbie learned how to take her experience, frustrations, anger, and knowledge and turn them into powerful tools for social change.
 Debbie is also the proud mom of 5 grown children and grandma to 16 ranging in age from 18 months to 22 years old.

 Alex Nelson (they/them) is a PhD Candidate in Anthropology at Western University, whose research looks at gender, lived experience of homelessness, and housing policy; Alex focuses on the ways in which lived expertise and narratives of homelessness can be mobilized to enact meaningful policy change.
 Alex serves on the steering committee of the Canadian Lived Experience Leadership Network, as well as the Women’s National Housing and Homelessness Network, and leads the Lived Experience Committee on the Women’s National Housing and Homelessness Network.
-She has facilitated sessions focusing on lived expertise and narrative for the National Conference on Ending Homelessness.
+They has facilitated sessions focusing on lived expertise and narrative for the National Conference on Ending Homelessness.

 Carrie Bartsch is a person of lived experience as a youth, where alcohol ran rampant in her family.
 At the age of 16 she lost her mother to a tragic accident.
 Her father’s alcohol addiction and inability to care for Carrie and her two sisters divided the family, which ended in no place to call home for 16-year-old Carrie.
 Fear, anger, self-harm, broken systems that made promises became all too familiar.
 She knows what it is like to have people take over control and tell you what must be done.
 She believes whole heartedly that by being Person Centered in any work and supports that are done with people who have experienced trauma and homelessness helps people get better lives of their choosing.